 Physical Interpretation

 Small differences in policies in action space are “amplified” through environment dynamics into differences in state visitation distributions.
-The coefficient $\frac{\gamma}{1-\gamma}$ reflects the temporal accumulation effect—in long-horizon tasks ($\gamma$ close to 1), the amplification is stronger.
+The coefficient $\frac{2\gamma}{1-\gamma}$ reflects the temporal accumulation effect—in long-horizon tasks ($\gamma$ close to 1), the amplification is stronger.

 Proof Sketch

-By deriving the fixed-point equation for discounted visitation distributions and exploiting the $\ell_1$ non-expansiveness of stochastic matrices, one can show that state distribution differences are amplified by policy differences through transition dynamics, with the amplification factor being precisely $\frac{\gamma}{1-\gamma}$.
+By deriving the fixed-point equation for discounted visitation distributions and exploiting the $\ell_1$ non-expansiveness of stochastic matrices, one can show that state-distribution differences are amplified by policy differences through transition dynamics, yielding the bound in Lemma 3.1.
+Since the main point of this post is not to re-derive that chain in full, I keep only the idea here and move the proof sketch to Appendix A.

-2.2 Policy Performance Improvement Lower Bound
+3.2 Policy Performance Improvement Lower Bound

-Theorem 1.1 (Policy Performance Improvement Lower Bound)
+Theorem 3.2 (Policy Performance Improvement Lower Bound)

-Define the expected advantage upper bound constant $C_{\pi,\pi_k} := \max_{s} \lvert \mathbb{E}_{a \sim \pi}[A^{\pi_k}(s,a)] \rvert$.
+Define the expected advantage upper bound coefficient $C_{\pi,\pi_k} := \max_{s} \lvert \mathbb{E}_{a \sim \pi}[A^{\pi_k}(s,a)] \rvert$.
 Then:

 $$ J(\pi) - J(\pi_k) \geq L_{\pi_k}(\pi) - \frac{2\gamma C_{\pi,\pi_k}}{(1-\gamma)^2} \mathbb{E}_{s \sim d_{\pi_k}} \big[ D_{\mathrm{TV}}(\pi, \pi_k; s) \big] $$